tohhongxiang123/Blog/notes/Algorithm Design and Analysis/Sorting Algorithms.md

 4. While both pointers have not reached the end of their respective arrays:
     1. If the element pointed to by the lower pointer is lower than the element pointed to by the upper pointer
         1. Insert lower element into temporary array
+        2. Move lower pointer up by 1
     2. Else
         1. Insert upper element into temporary array
+        2. Move upper pointer up by 1
 5. Once complete, add the remaining elements of the lower array into the temporary array
 6. Add the remaining elements of the upper array into the temporary array
 7. Copy the temporary array back into the original array